dhodapkarsoham/mcp-neo4j-query-optimizer/README.md

 # 🔍 Neo4j Query Optimizer MCP Agent

+> **⚠️ Work in Progress**: This repository is actively being developed.
+Feel free to try it out and provide feedback, but expect some changes and improvements as we development continues.

 A comprehensive MCP (Model Context Protocol) server for analyzing and optimizing Neo4j Cypher queries using intelligent operator-based analysis.
 Perfect for integration with Claude Desktop and other MCP clients.

 ## ✨ Features